-A weight scale tells you nothing!
-You only see that your weight is "X".
-You don't know how much of that weight is muscle and how much is fat.
+A scale weight tells you nothing!
+You only see that your weight is "X", which is a combination of fat and muscle.
+You don't know how much of that weight is muscle or how much is fat.

-What "YOU" need to know is, how many Calories you burn daily.
-Once you know that you then need to know how many Calories you must eat in order that your body will not store (make fat).
+What "YOU" need to know is, how many Calories you burn daily so you know how much you are "supposed" to eat.
+Once you know that and apply that information, your body will not store (make fat).

-After you know all of that, you can begin to exercise - begin to work on lowering your body fat percentage, getting stronger and have a better range of motion.
-If you do not know that information, you don't know if you are making yourself more healthy or less healthy.
+After you know all of that you can begin to exercise - begin to work on lowering your body fat percentage, getting stronger and have a better range of motion.

-Use our FREE "GB CalCalc" to know how many Calories you burn and how many you need to eat.
+Become a member and use our "GB CalCalc" to know how many Calories you burn and how many you need to eat daily.
 That is the best place to start.

 Why does Garrison Body use the term "fat" instead of "weight"?

 You know that "saggy skin" to which you refer?
 That's what usually happens with those "diet" books or plans.
 So often I hear people say, "Look at all the weight I lost on that diet!
 Now I just need to get rid of this saggy skin."